Banner image

 • 7 full days in Antarctica = 14 planned ‘off ship’ excursions

-• The widest selection of activities of any Antarctic voyage currently available
+• The widest selection of activities on any Antarctic voyage available

-• Camping, kayaking, mountaineering and snowshoeing are all included
+• Camping, kayaking, mountaineering and snowshoeing all included

 • A comfortable, homely (not luxury) 108 or 170 passenger ship